aitcheno/dms1_blog/posts/blog-post-w05s2.md

 I've done this before but it's really great to see a live render of what is happening.
 ![HTML with image](/w05s2/html-image.PNG)

-## Reflecing So Far: A Summary Of The Idea
+## Reflecting So Far: A Summary Of The Idea
-The Platform: An Mobile App.
+The Platform: A Mobile App.

 Context: With upgrades to neural technology, the sensory messages from your body can be converted to digital pictures and audio.
 This app extends your memory bank digitally.